HR-Fahim/Full-Stack-House-Rental-Website/README.md

 # About

 This repository contains the web version of a full stack house rental website.
 The project aims to provide a platform for users to post and search for house rental ads.
-Additionally, it includes an Android version, which is maintained in a separate repository.
+Additionally, it includes an Android version, which is maintained in a separate repository.<br/>

+<sub> ****P.S.*** It was a part of project from CSE327 (Software Engineering) course offered by CSE, NSU (North South University).*<sub/>

 ## Key Features